idontcalculate/vector-vortex/README.md

-# vector-vortex
+### vector-vortex
-building a small search engine in rust
+building a search engine vortex in rust
-TODO:  add more features and a vectorstore to expand its funcionalities.
+TODO:  add more features;
+expand it like there's no tomorrow.